jpedrosa94/k8s-lab/README.md

 # P2P DevOps Assessment

-This repository contains the infrastructure and application code for deploying a web application using Kubernetes.
+This repository contains the infrastructure and application code for deploying a API using Kubernetes.
 It's managed through ArgoCD for GitOps, and provisioned using Terraform.

 ## Structure